lblod/dm-count-report-generation-service/README.md

 A job is associated with a data monitoring function enum value defining the function the job should execute.
 Jobs are created in this microservice by job templates.

 From the perspective of other mu-semtech services both the jobs and the job templates are 'jobs' (as in `cogs:Job`).
-Because of this a template job has TWO classes:
+Because of this a job in this service has TWO classes:

 ```handlebars
 {{toNode newJobTemplateUri}} a cogs:Job, datamonitoring:DatamonitoringTemplateJob.
 {{toNode jobUri}} a cogs:Job, datamonitoring:DatamonitoringJob.
 ```

-The service expects a `datamonitoring:DatamonitoringTemplateJob` OR a `datamonitoring:DatamonitoringJob` because there are specific attributes in them.
-Other mu semtech services just expect a `cogs:Job` and both are.
+The service expects a `datamonitoring:DatamonitoringTemplateJob` OR a `datamonitoring:DatamonitoringJob` because there are specific attributes in them that this service uses.
+Other mu semtech services just expect a `cogs:Job` and this is present.
 They wont see the difference because all standard attributes are there: (`mu:uuid`,`dct:creator`,`adms:status`,`dct:created`,`dct:modified`,`task:operation`,`dct:isPartOf` (optional)).

-Because of this this service was made to be as compatible as possible with mu-semtech (programming errors aside).
-But because it's a PoC the delta function was not implemented yet; which brings us to the next point.
+**Because of this the service was made to be as compatible as possible with mu-semtech (programming errors aside).
+But because it's a PoC the delta processing was not implemented yet; which brings us to the next point.**

 ### Future adoption